 Dr. McNair was the mission specialist aboard the ill-fate Challenger flight in 1986.
 On the morning of January 28, 1986, Dr. McNair and six crew members died in an explosion aboard the space shuttle.

-Apply now to engage in the McNair Scholar programs, including the Summer Research Internship Opportunity
+Apply now to engage in the Summer Research Internship opportunity

 - Work with faculty mentor whose research interest are related